AnttiVainikka/ot-harjoitustyo/README.md

 - [Newest Release](https://github.com/AnttiVainikka/ot-harjoitustyo/releases/tag/Viikko5)

 ## Installing
 After extracting the Source code, navigate to the game-folder and run the command "poetry install" Then you can start the game by running the command "poetry run invoke start" on the game-folder.
 You can also activate automatic tests with the command "poetry run invoke test" and get the test coverage report with "poetry run invoke coverage-report".
+With "poetry run invoke lint" you can get the code's pylint grade.

 ## Pylint
 In some files I have used "pylint: disable=no-member".
 This is to prevent lines such as pygame.init() and pygame.KEYDOWN from registering as problems.